MailTape/MailTape-v1/_posts/2021-04-25-Northwest.md

 ## –
 Anaïs G: **"** **"**

 <p id="outroduction">That's all for this morning!
 Thank you for spending your Sunday with us.
-Thank you to [Curved Light](https://curvedlight.bandcamp.com/) for his introspective and blissful selections and to our fantastic [Camille Célestin](https://camillecelestin.com/) for this episode's illustration!</p>
+Thank you to Northwest for his introspective and blissful selections and to our fantastic Julie Who for this episode's illustration!</p>